UK Drug Driving Roadside Test

 Roadside drug test detection times

 Drugs are detected in saliva for up to a maximum of 72 hours after last use although many drugs including Cannabis are cleared much more quickly.
-Cannabis is usually only detectable in saliva for up to 12 hours since last use.
-The advantage of saliva drug screening for roadside testing is that it looks for active impairment, as it mainly detects drugs that have been consumed within hours of the roadside drug test being performed rather than days.
+Cannabis is usually only detectable in saliva for up to a maximum of 12 hours since last use.
+The advantage of saliva drug screening for roadside testing is that it looks for active impairment, no notice of testing is given, and that it mainly detects drugs that have been consumed within hours of the roadside drug test being performed rather than days.

-Cut off levels illegal drugs for confirmation laboratory tests (not roadside test kits)
+Cut off levels using blood analysis for illegal drugs for confirmation laboratory tests (not roadside test kits)

 It is an offence in the UK to drive with any illegal drugs above a specified level in your blood even if they haven’t affected your driving ability.
 It is also an offence if you’re unfit to drive because you’re on legal or illegal drugs (including prescription drugs) below guides are laboratory confirmation levels.